prometheus-community/helm-charts/PROCESSES.md

 - Force pushes and deletions are disabled

-  Force pushes and deletions on the `main` branch branch should never be done.
+  Force pushes and deletions on the `main` branch should never be done.